-Malcolm Fackender is an Australian award winning travel and commercial photographer who specialises in small group photographic tours to Asia and Africa.
+Malcolm Fackender is an Australian award-winning travel photographer who specialises in small group photographic tours.
 Malcolm has been involved with and successful at photography since a young teenager, winning a Gold Medal in 1985 at the age of seventeen.
-Initially Malcolm had a strong interest in macro and bird photography, but more recently developed a strong interest in travel photography, where he has broadened his photographic interests to cover many other genres.
-He is particularly interested in South-East Asia where he has taken in excess of 250,000 images over the past seven years.
+Initially Malcolm had an interest in macro and bird photography but more recently developed a strong interest in travel photography, where he has broadened his photographic interests to cover many other genres.

-Through his company Spotlight on Asia, and with the assistance of local and international travel agencies, Malcolm has successfully planned, arranged and led 29 small group photographic tours to Vietnam, Cambodia, Myanmar (Burma), China, India, Namibia and East Africa.
+Through his business Spotlight on Asia, and with the assistance of local and international travel agencies, Malcolm has successfully planned, arranged and led 64 small group photographic tours to Vietnam, Cambodia, Myanmar (Burma), China, India, Thailand, Singapore, Hong Kong, Namibia, East Africa (Kenya & Tanzania), Botswana, Zimbabwe, South Africa, Iceland, Italy, Chile, Bolivia and Cuba.
 Being passionate about photography, travel and just being around and inspiring fellow photographers, Malcolm intends to build his business to include many more countries in the years to come.